tmendoza/devcontainers/README.md

 sudo lxd init
 ```

-AS part of the initialization process you will be asked a series of questions.
+As part of the initialization process you will be asked a series of questions.
 You should accept the deaults for all of the questions with the exception of the "Storage Pools" section.
 Here you will want to select 'zfs'

 ### Manage container instances
 Now that LXD is installed, we want to start creating our own custom container images and start them up to do some work.
 To do this, the LXD suite of tools comes with a command line tool called 'lxc'.